 We have made a commitment to guide our clients through the divorce process with the least amount of emotional trauma as possible.

 When most people say “I do,” they really mean it.
-But there are times when even the best intentions can’t make things turn out the way that you want them to.
-If you are finding that you can’t keep your vows intact, and it is time to seek a divorce in Missouri, you may be wondering if divorce mediation is the right type of resolution for your divorce.
+But there are times when even the best intentions can’t make things turn out the way you want them to.
+If you find that you can’t keep your vows intact, and it is time to seek a divorce in Missouri, you may wonder if divorce mediation is the correct type of resolution for your divorce.

 Understanding Divorce Mediation

-Divorce mediation is about you and your partner deciding what is best for both you and your children.
-Lawyers are necessary when there is a dispute about child custody, or if the marriage is ending on a bad note and you feel the need to protect yourself.
-But for those who either don’t have children or a whole lot of combined property, mediation might be the best solution.
-Even for those who aren’t sure they can figure out a solution, a mediator can aid with better communication and help take the emotion of out of a divorce and make the process easier.
+Divorce mediation is about you and your partner deciding what is best for you and your children.
+Lawyers are necessary when there is a dispute about child custody or if the marriage ends on a sour note and you feel the need to protect yourself.
+But for those who either don’t have children or a lot of combined property, mediation might be the best solution.
+Even for those who aren’t sure they can figure out a solution, a mediator can aid with better communication and help take the emotion out of a divorce and make the process easier.